WGTZ: Z-93 morning shows

-After two months of Scott Sharp subbing, along with Angie J. and Kim and Morning Show Producer Mike D., Jim Wheeler was hired in August, 1999, and the show would now be known as "Jim and Kim in the Morning".
+After two months of Scott Sharp subbing, along with Angie J. and Kim and Morning Show Producer Mike D., Jim Wheeler was hired in August 1999, and the show would now be known as "Jim and Kim in the Morning".
 Campy moved over to Z-93 after sister station 102.9 WING-FM changed formats from Classic rock to CHR/Rhythmic as WDHT Hot 102.9 in August 2001 and became the third host, along with Jim and Kim, and the show became known as "Z-93 Mornings with Jim, Kim, and Campy".
 Wheeler would appear sporadically from September 2001-March 2002, with Kim and Campy referring to Jim as being on "special assignment".
-When Wheeler left in mid-March, 2002, the show going forward was known as "The Morning Z with Kim and Campy."
+When Wheeler left in mid-March 2002, the show going forward was known as "The Morning Z with Kim and Campy."

-Faris was moved to middays in August, 2002, leaving Campy solo in the morning as a search for a new morning host was underway.
+Faris was moved to middays in August 2002, leaving Campy solo in the morning as a search for a new morning host was underway.
 Scott Mallory was eventually hired and debuted on Monday, March 17, 2003, and the show would be known until the end of Z-93 (on November 1, 2007) as "The Morning Z with Mallory and Campy".
 Kim Faris stayed on at the station doing mid-days until the end of 2006 when she was inducted into the Ohio Broadcasters Hall Of Fame.
 She announced her departure from the Z-93 air staff in December of that year and thanked her many fans who sent in countless letters and e-mails thanking her for a job well done.
 In 2007, Faris was also inducted into the Dayton Area Broadcasters Hall of Fame.
 She was joined by fellow broadcasters from WING's hit music era including Kathy O'Conner Bow, Charlie Reeder, Bill Nance and Reetha Phillips.
 Faris returned to the air in the summer of 2007 as the morning personality of competitor WLQT 94.5 Lite FM, where she remains on-air today as the morning host.

-Adult hits (2007-2015)
+Adult hits (2007–2015)

-On November 1, 2007, "Z-93" came to an end with "Good Riddance (Time of Your Life)" by Green Day, followed by an announcement that Z-93 would be changing formats the following day, and began stunting with a countdown.
+On November 1, 2007, "Z-93" came to an end with "Good Riddance (Time of Your Life)" by Green Day, followed by an announcement that Z-93 would be changing formats the following day.
+The station then began stunting with an electronic countdown.
 All "Z-93" jocks were either let go or reassigned within the Main Line/Dayton cluster.